 published August issue 2021

-Fan, fan, fan, flames of
+Fan, fan, fan, flames of what divides

-the sham of rival sides
+Lies forge and keep the sham of rival sides

 (Religions may tell us we are one